NebulaModTeam/nebula/README.md

 # FAQ

+## How can I play this mod?

+Please do keep in mind that this mod is still in heavy development.
+I do not encourage you to try to install this mod yet.
+I will update this section once I think the mod is in a decent state.

 ## What is the current status ?

 The mod is in very early stages of development and still in a proof of concept state.
 Major refactors will happen while the project grows.
 Join the [Discord Server](https://discord.gg/UHeB2QvgDa) if you want to see to latest state of our development.